Non-stable K_1-functors of multiloop groups: of Laurent polynomials and power series over general rings

-Locally in the \'etale topology, the group $G$ is split with respect to a torus $T\subseteq L\subseteq P$, see~\cite[Exp.
+Finally, note that locally in the \'etale topology, the group $G$ over $A$ is split with respect to a torus $T$ contained in $L\subseteq P$, see~\cite[Exp.
 XXII, Cor.
 2.3; Exp.
 XXVI, Lemme 1.14]{SGA3}.
-Thus, in order to prove that $X_\alpha$ is an $S$-equivariant closed embedding, it is enough to do that over every $A'$ as in the condition $(*)$ of Lemma~\ref{lem:relschemes}.
+Then faithfully flat descent implies that in order to prove that $X_\alpha$ is an $S$-equivariant closed embedding over $A$, it is enough to prove the same over every $A'$ as above.
+Since the latter is already established, we conclude that $X_\alpha$ satisfies all the conditions present in Lemma~\ref{lem:relschemes}.